Sanidhya-30/595RL/README.md

-# 595RL: Dynamic Obstacle Avoidance for Mobile Robots
+# 595RL: UAV Swarm Tracking With Multi-Agent RL

 This repository contains code and resources for a project focused on multi agent object tracking and surveillance using deep reinforcement learning.
 The project is implemented in Python 3.11 and leverages key libraries such as Ray and PettingZoo.